 As we get farther away, I notice that it's working.
-Instead of focusing on us and following, most of the zombies are focusing in the fountains direction, barely giving us a glance.
+Instead of focusing on us, most of the zombies are focusing in the fountains direction, barely giving us a glance.

 We take a shortcut through a small patch of woods, avoiding branches and dried leaves to keep from making noise.
-As soon as we emerge, Hisashi's apartment complex is right in front of us.
-Quickly, we head up the grated metal steps and rush into the door.
+As soon as we emerge on the other side, Hisashi's apartment complex is right in front of us.
+We rush up the grated metal steps and into the door.

-Immediately, I collapse onto the dark blue couch, breathing heavily.
+Immediately, I collapse on the dark blue couch, breathing heavily.
 Takashi closes the door quietly, flipping the lock, and turns around, eyes widening.

 I open my eyes and look around.

 The beige carpet is covered in Hisashi's clothes and leftovers from the other night's all-nighter.
-Pop cans and small, 99 cents bags of chips and cookies scattered all over the glass coffee table in front of me.
+Pop cans and small 99-cent bags of chips and cookies are scattered all over the glass coffee table in front of me.
 The TV stand against the wall next to the door isn't even spared of the mess, one of my bras draped over it.

 I squeal and jump up, snatching it and shoving it down my shirt.

 "Go get cleaned up."
-He smirks, turning around, "I'll work on blocking the door."
+He smirks.
+"I'll work on blocking the door."

 "Alright.
 If you say so~"